Fartuess/Tropical-Engine/README.md

 "TropicalEngineComponentArchitecture" - Current Project

 WARNING!
-Due to use of Git-LFS Project can't be downloaded in form of a zip, but has to be pulled using git.
+Due to use of Git-LFS Project can't be downloaded in form of a zip, but has to be pulled using git with git-lfs extension (some git clients have built in git-lfs support)

 ### Languages technologies and libraries used ###
 * C++